ticofab/speakertogether/README.md

 # Speaker Together

-Most conferences [I spoke at in 2020](https://ticofab.io/talks/) were remote, and it looks like this trend is not going to reverse anytime soon.
+Most conferences [I spoke at in 2020](https://ticofab.io/talks/) were remote, and it looks like this trend is not reversing anytime soon.
 One of the things I miss the most about the IRL events are the speaker dinners.
-In a remote setting, it's way more difficult to connect than when seeing people walking around.
+The digital setting makes connecting more difficult than when having food together.

-While looking at the list of speakers at [JLove 2020](https://jlove.konfy.care/), I wondered how many of them I "crossed" at previous conferences without even realizing.
+While looking at the [JLove 2020](https://jlove.konfy.care/) speakers, I wondered how many of them I "crossed" at previous conferences without even realizing.
-So I sat down, collected the speakers list of all the events where I spoke before and wrote this little scripty app to crunch the (tiny) numbers.
+So I sat down, collected data from all the events that I spoke at before and wrote this little scripty app to crunch the (tiny) numbers.

 For instance, this is how many times I crossed before the speakers of JLove 2020: